 To top this off, I also deal with many of the problems of Autism Spectrum Disorder, and have found much help in the autism community.
 It ends up that autism is often a part of mitochondrial dysfunction and celiac disease.
 I also know a few intersex people, who have also been diagnosed with Ehlers Danlos Syndrome, or personally claim to be on the autism spectrum.
 I find these commonalities very interesting.
 My life has obviously not been medically easy, and I have always been medically complicated, and frustrating to most doctors.

 About ten years after my birth, around 1976, another intersex child was born in our family tree.
 This child would have been my second cousin.
-They were given a boy’s name at birth, and in the first year of life assigned female, given a female named, and raised female, like me.
-I have been told they were of very ill health, and had been in and out of the hospital most their life, due to various illnesses, and surgical corrections on their digestive system and body.
-I was told this person was wheelchair bound, had one kidney fail them, received a kidney donation, and died in their twenties.
+They were given a boy’s name at birth, and in the first year of life assigned female by amputating their penis, given a female named, and raised female, like me.
+I have been told they were of very ill health, were intellectually impaired, and had been in and out of the hospital most their life, due to various illnesses.
+I was told they had to undergo many surgical corrections on their digestive system, bladder, and body.
+I was told this person was wheelchair bound, had one kidney fail them, received a kidney donation, and died from complications of sepsis at nineteen.
 I want to find out more about this person, and see if they know what type of intersex condition my second cousin had.
 I would also like to learn more about their health problems.
 It is a mystery at this time if their medical conditions were related to mine or not, or even if they felt they were raised the right gender or not.
 There is much stigma and secrecy in families who deal with intersex.
 It is often hard to get answers; especially after a death.
 Some things we may never know.

 I have been with my husband for over twenty-seven years now.
 With much medical intervention I successfully had two biological children, who now share many of my health problems, but do not appear to have intersex traits.
 We adopted our youngest angel, and this was a huge blessing.
 We love our family very much.
 The biggest problem is that in our world, people think you should have a mom and a dad.
 In our house this can never be.
 Although I am female fertile, and was able to become pregnant, I never felt like a mother.
 I like to compare myself to a Seahorse Dad.
 For a seahorse male is the one who gives birth.
 Although I like to consider myself a nurturing parent, I have never felt like a mother, and my kid’s call me “Vader”, which is the German word for father.
 I like to consider myself a Maternal/Father, and because of this I honor who I am by going by Mx, instead of Mr., or Mrs..
 Our kids have two amazing dads now, my husband going simply by “dad”.